isar/isar/docs/docs/queries.md

 ### String conditions

 In addition to the query conditions above, String values offer a few more conditions you can use.
-Regex-like wildcards for example allow more flexibility in search.
+Regex-like wildcards, for example, allow more flexibility in search.

 | Condition            | Description                                                       |
 | -------------------- | ----------------------------------------------------------------- |